solidrock-technology/docs/docs/releases/roadmap.md

 ### Recently Released 🎉

--   Adding an option to allow Group Coordinators to download the tickets for everone in their group
+-   Adding an option to allow Group Coordinators to download the tickets for everyone in their group
 -   Adding Apple Pay and Google Pay options to booking payment pages
 -   Add the ability to sell Ticket & Extra bundles
 -   Ability for event admins to alter a ticket option for a purchased ticket.
 For example, changing and ticket within an order from a 5-10s ticket to an 11-18s ticket.